Joel Rintala

-Joel Rintala (born 24 July 1996) is a field hockey player from Australia, who plays as a forward.
+Joel Rintala (born 24 July 1996) is an Australian field hockey player, who plays as a forward.

 Personal life

 Joel Rintala was born and raised in Townsville, Queensland.

 He is currently in a relationship with Australian swimmer, Shayna Jack.

 Career

 Domestic league

 Rintala is a member of the Brisbane Blaze in Australia's national league, the Sultana Bran Hockey One.
 He made his debut in the inaugural season of the league.

 Following his 2019 debut, he appeared in season two in 2022.

 National teams

 Burras

 Rintala made his international debut at under–21 level during the 2017 Sultan of Johor Cup.
 He was a member of the Burras gold medal winning campaign.

 Kookaburras

 In 2022, Rintala was named in the Kookaburras squad for the first time.
 He will make his debut for the team in 2023.